craigburke/craigburke.github.io/_posts/2014-11-17-angular-grails-template-1.markdown

 When selecting the AngularJS version (question 2), you can opt for either AngularJS 1.2 or 1.3. <strong>If you need to support an older version of Internet Explorer(IE) such as IE 8 or below, you should choose AngularJS 1.2.
 The 1.3 version does not support IE 8 and below.</strong>

-After answering these questions you should then have a new Grails project in the folder you specified (example-app in this case) with some goodies like Bootstrap, AngularStrap and Font Awesome already included.
+After answering these questions you should then have a new Grails project in the folder you specified (example-app in this case) with some goodies like Bootstrap, Angular UI and Font Awesome already included.
 As we'll see later, there's also a lazybones subtemplate (located in the .lazybones folder) that will help you create new Angular modules.

 One other way that this project is different from a standard Grails project is that it makes use of [Grails Gradle plugin](https://github.com/grails/grails-gradle-plugin).